front-commerce/developers.front-commerce.com/source/docs/bigcommerce/webhooks.md

 ### Updating a webhook

-To update a webhook, you first need to run the `GET ALL WEBHOOKS` api, it will return an array of webhooks, you can then replace the `WEBHOOK_ID` variable with the id of the webhook that you want to remove.
+To update a webhook, you first need to run the `GET ALL WEBHOOKS` api to get an array of webhooks.
+You can then replace the `WEBHOOK_ID` variable with the id of the webhook that you want to remove.
 Once that has been done you can `Create a new webhook` with the new settings.